Kudos...

 From recognizing community helpers to helping community organizations do even more good, the last seven days have seen New Braunfelsers pushing to make the city better than ever.

-From recognizing community helpers to helping community organizations do even more good, the last seven days have seen New Braunfelsers pushing to make the city better than ever. ••••• Kudos to Connections Individual and Family Services for its dedication to serving the community, and congratulations on Wednesday’s ribbon-cutting ceremony for the first phase of Connections’ new campus.
-It began as a simple idea that the organization could acquire neighboring property near their offices at 1414 W.
+From recognizing community helpers to helping community organizations do even more good, the last seven days have seen New Braunfelsers pushing to make the city better than ever. ••••• Kudos to siblings Alicia Crespo, Gilbert Martinez, Jr., Roland Martinez and Elizabeth Martinez for a combined 101 years of service to the city of New Braunfels.